SGpp/DisCoTec/examples/selalib_distributed/README.md

   Make sure that OpenMP runs with 1 process per MPI rank.
   The examples will create a separate output folder called `seladisco$n` for every component grid (with index `$n`) in the current directory.
-  You should see some output like this for the first time step
+  You should see some output like this for the first time step:

 ```bash
  Entering main loop ...